Cheesidibb1/Cheesidibb1/README.md

 - 👋 Hi, I’m @Cheesidibb1
 - 👀 I’m interested in ... making code to have fun!
 - 🌱 I’m currently learning ...
 HTML CSS JS SQL PHP XML. all sorts of fun languages :)
-- 💞️ I’m looking to collaborate on ... my newest project, micdown, a chatting app that i am doing with my friend.
+- 💞️ I’m looking to collaborate on ...
+Basically anything
-- 📫 How to reach me ... i dont want to be emailed just yet!!
+- 📫 How to reach me ...
+If you can leave a message or comment on my page.
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 I am ok at coding but I am great with computers